 Youths under the age of 21 are prohibited from purchasing or consuming alcohol.
 In response to this, the laws have been adjusted to be stricter when regulating underage drinkers.
 If an underage person is found to have a blood-alcohol content (BAC) between 0.02% and 0.07%, then they are have committed an offense, under the Zero Tolerance Law.
 This is equivalent to only one drink!

 These are the potential charges one could face for underage drinking and driving:

 - Driving while ability impaired (DWAI): BAC measures between 0.05% and 0.08%

 - Driving while intoxicated (DWI): BAC measures 0.08% or higher

 Tilem & Associates, PC understands that the moment you are arrested, everything changes.
 Every move you make will be critical to your defense and preserving your rights and your freedoms.
-We have helped countless numbers of clients over the years find the resolution they need to overcome even the most serious of DWI cases.
+Serving people throughout New York, our knowledgeable DWI lawyers have helped countless numbers of clients over the years find the resolution they need to overcome even the most serious of DWI cases.

 We can offer legal advice on penalties you might expect, such as:

 A DWI conviction could potentially jeopardize a youth’s future before it has even begun.
 It may be difficult to find a job, find scholarships, and even make it difficult to attend college.
 Our New York DWI attorneys know how serious this can be, and we do everything in our power to help you.
 We can fight the battle for you and protect your future and reputation from being tarnished.

 Call us now at (877) 377-8666 and schedule a no-cost, no-risk case consultation with a DWI attorney in New York.